 Newcomer Wines, Dalston Lane – A step up in price but the bottled grape juice they sell is too good to miss.
 Austrian focused down to the charcuterie on offer; you will try things here you’ve never heard of before or are likely to see again.

-Restaurants: for those of you who are also sick of shitty burger chains with expensive branding….
+For those of you who are also sick of shitty burger chains with expensive branding….

 Black Axe Mangal, Highbury Corner – Yes, this is not technically East but it’s THAT GOOD!!!
 A heavy metal “kebab shop” owned by a husband and wife who used to run one of the world’s most pioneering fine dining restaurants.
 Don’t miss the fleur-de-lis of bright pink cocks painted on the floor.
 It’s hands down some of the best food being served in London.
 Just go, trust me.
 And then go back on the weekend for brunch.